visgl/react-map-gl/content/getting-started/getting-started.md

     npm install react-map-gl

-The below example is a quick preview of the API and how you could create a simple non-interactive map.
+Here's a preview of the API and how you could create a simple non-interactive map.